thriveweb/greatstart/content/pages/parents-health-medication-information.md

       cell2: Until all blisters have dried
     - cell1: Head lice
       cell2: Not excluded if effective treatment occurs before next day at the centre
-    - cell1: Influenza and influenza-like illnessess
+    - cell1: Influenza and influenza-like illnesses
       cell2: Until child is well
 lowerSection: >-
   # Medical Condition Management